cdapio/coopr/docs/docs/source/faq/admin.rst

 .. _faq_toplevel:

 .. index::
-   single: FAQ: Loom Administration
+   single: FAQ: Coopr Administration

 ============================
-Loom Administration
+Coopr Administration
 ============================

 What operations are only available to the admin versus other users?